microprediction/rediz/README.md

 - Low dimensional continuous valued data (e.g. R^3, R^4)
 - High dimensional continuous valued data (e.g. R^200)

-In the last case, Rediz exploits recent results in nearest neighbor approximation.
 Furthermore users can readily adapt this to:

 - Categorical data (float, with some interpretation)
 - Ordinal data (using float, with appropriate monotone transformations as required)

-Purely categorical data (e.g. a horse race) requires care in interpretation and parameters, but presents no real difficulty.
+As noted, purely categorical data (e.g. a parimutuel horse race) requires care in parameter choice.

-### Intended future performance improvements
+### Intended future improvements

+Performance
+- Consolidation of multiple calls
-Moving more of the logic from Python into Lua scripts.
+- Moving more of the logic from Python into Lua scripts.

-### Coming soon
+Features

-Cryptographic verification of delays.
+- Cryptographic verification of delays.

-### Not supported

-Plotting and other UI elements.
+- Exposing some time series functionality
+- Data preparation methods for commonly used plotting packages.